Home Remedies For Nausea Or Vomiting During Prostate Cancer Treatment

 We can also go one step ahead and combine breathing techniques with guided imagery.

 One study combined guided meditations and progressive muscle relaxation.
-The researchers reported that it is a promising way to improve the patient’s mental state and the impact of nausea on their quality of life (10).
+Researchers reported that combining guided meditations and progressive muscle relaxation is a promising approach to enhancing the patient’s mental state and reducing the impact of nausea on their quality of life (10).

 Aromatherapy